microsoft/SEAL/README.md

 After completing these steps the `sealtest` executable can be found in `native/bin/`.
 All unit tests should pass successfully.

-# Building and using Microsoft SEAL for .NET
+# Building and Using Microsoft SEAL for .NET

 Microsoft SEAL provides a .NET Standard library that wraps the functionality in Microsoft SEAL for use in .NET development.